9 Mistakes You’re Making with Your Disinfectant Spray

 There are a lot of things to know about household disinfectant sprays — such as, what’s the difference between cleaning, sanitizing and disinfecting?

 It’s easy to think that spraying a surface means you’re instantly killing germs.
 But it’s not that simple.
 Read on to learn the mistakes you might be making, and how to correct them.
+Get to know if you can spray alcohol on your bed to disinfect it.

 Not Thoroughly Reading the Labels on Disinfectant Sprays